What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Adaptability during surges

-AI is most valuable when things get unpredictable.
-Assembled’s AI agents are built to adapt to fluctuations in volume, hand off to human agents intelligently, and scale without sacrificing response quality.
-Whether you’re facing seasonal spikes or a surprise campaign, your support quality stays consistent.
+Adaptability during surges means AI that adjusts to volume fluctuations without breaking down.
+Assembled's AI agents are built to handle unpredictable demand, hand off to human agents intelligently, and scale without sacrificing response quality.
+Whether you're facing seasonal spikes or a surprise campaign, your support quality stays consistent.

 Unlock better results with Assembled AI agents